thashiznit2003/AutoEncoder/linux-video-encoder/README.md

 - Dashboard layout: active encodes, recent jobs, status messages, metrics, SMB browser, and a live log tail pulled from the application log.
 - Settings page: HandBrake defaults/presets, MakeMKV options/registration/update helper, and HTTP Basic Auth credentials.
 - Basic auth is enabled by default (`admin` / `changeme`); update on the Settings page and reload with the new credentials.
+- Security posture: this app is intended for LAN/VPN access.
+Do not expose it directly to the public internet.
+If you want a friendly name/HTTPS, front it with a reverse proxy like Nginx Proxy Manager on your LAN and restrict direct port access.

 ### Installer script defaults
 - `scripts/install_and_run.sh` defaults `REPO_URL` to your fork (`https://github.com/thashiznit2003/AutoEncoder.git`).
 Override with `REPO_URL=...` if needed.